nwilliams770/academia/JS_Understanding_The_Weird_Parts/Notes/01_ExecContexts_LexicalEnvirons.md

-# JS: Understanding The Weird Parts

-### Syntax Parsers, Execution Contexts, Lexical Environments
+## Syntax Parsers, Execution Contexts, Lexical Environments

-Syntax Parsers: Program that reads your code and determines what it does and if its grammar is valid. e.g. high level languages like JS.
+**Syntax Parsers**: Program that reads your code and determines what it does and if its grammar is valid. e.g. high level languages like JS.
 - Code => Computer Instructions via compiler, syntax parser; machine is being fed a translation of your code, leaves room for other 'things' to be added during said translation

-Lexical Environments: Where things in your code are written and how that context influences its execution.
+**Lexical Environments**: Where things in your code are written and how that context influences its execution.

-Execution Context: A wrapper to help manage the currently running code.
+**Execution Context**: A wrapper to help manage the currently running code.
 -Lexical environment that is currently running is managed via execution contexts.
 Can contain things beyond what you've written in your code.

-### The Global Environment
+## The Global Environment
 Whenever code is run, it's run within execution context (e.g. wrapped within the execution context).
 Base execution context is global execution context (JS engine creates for you Global Object and 'this' for you)
 - Global object inside browsers, is the window object!

-### Execution Context: Creation and 'Hoisting'
+## Execution Context: Creation and 'Hoisting'
-- Hoisting: In JS, all declarations moved to the top of the current scope (or current script or current func); allowing us to use variables before declaration
+ Hoisting: In JS, all declarations moved to the top of the current scope (or current script or current func); allowing us to use variables before declaration

 What's going on here?
  - Execution context created in 2 phases: